VEckardt/IMConfig/README.md

 ## Installation Instruction:

-- Copy IMConfig.war to IntegrityServer\server\mks\deploy
+- Copy IMConfig.war from dist folder to IntegrityServer\server\mks\deploy
 - Configure the Server Side API Connection in is.properties

 - mksis.apiSession.defaultUser=<username>
 - mksis.apiSession.defaultPassword=<password>

+note: DefaultPassword will work with non-encrypted password only.
+Login alternative currently under review.

 ## How To Run
 - go to "your server:port/IMConfig" and press enter.
 You should see the Report overview page